 These easy Grilled Shrimp are marinated in lemon juice, garlic, and spices and then cooked on the grill in less than 10 minutes.
 These garlic shrimp are easy to make, full of flavor, and versatile.
-Jump to Recipe
+Jump to Recipe and Video

 Garlic Grilled Shrimp are made with a flavorful combination of olive oil, lemon juice, and spices, then grilled to perfection in under 10 minutes.
 Serve this dish alongside your favorite sides, like grilled broccoli or a spring mix salad, for the ultimate summertime meal

 While I’m happy to fire up the grill during any time of the year, it’s pretty widely understood that the summertime is synonymous with grilling season.
 During the summer months, I like to follow long days at the pool or going hiking with a delicious meal filled with seasonal produce and summer classics.

 Dishes like pasta salad, burgers, skewered meats and veggies, and corn on the cob are found in my home in abundance at this time of year.
 One of my all-time favorite summer grilling recipes is this Garlic Grilled Shrimp.
 It’s healthy, simple, flavorful, and grills up beautifully in just a few minutes.

 If you don’t have access to a grill, you can easily cook your shrimp on the stove in a cast-iron skillet.
 However, I will say the grill is my favorite cooking method during the summer months.
 Between the incredible char marks, it leaves on the food and the smoky flavors it imparts, using a grill is the best way to amp any summertime dish up to the next level.